This chocolate cake with cream cheese frosting is made with tender, moist cake layers and the creamiest cream cheese frosting!!

 Recipe Variations

-• do not recommend using this recipe to make cupcakes!
-Instead, try my moist chocolate cupcake recipe.
-It makes the perfect amount of batter for a dozen cupcakes.
+- If you want to make cupcakes, I recommend using my moist chocolate cupcake recipe.
+It has a super similar texture and makes the perfect amount of batter for a dozen cupcakes.

 Making This Chocolate Layer Cake in Advance & Storage Tips